Contact us at 513.459.9064 or market@decidingfactor.us

 While toddlers may not know how to tie their shoes, they’ve nailed it as far as a communication strategy goes.
 And the great thing about it is, marketers can apply that method to how they help clients tell the story of their brand.

-So in the spirit of National Tell A Story Day, try this: Think of your audience as a room full of toddlers (extremely intelligent, well-adjusted mini-humans, of course).
+Think of your audience as a room full of toddlers (extremely intelligent, well-adjusted mini-humans, of course).
 You want to tell a story that connects with your audience and inspires them to take action.
 If we’re talking toddlers, then you’d better figure out the Why.
 You must be able to explain why your audience should pay attention to you, and you’ve got to be able to do it quickly and effectively.

 It won’t take long for them to ignore you and to turn their attention to snacking on Play-Doh – or in a marketing context, for a potential customer to ditch your client and to consider a competitor.